josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/appVisDesign.md

 Changing an element's position to relative does not remove it from the normal flow - other elements around it still behave as if that item were in its default position.
 Note: Positioning gives you a lot of flexibility and power over the visual layout of a page.
 It's good to remember that no matter the position of elements, the underlying HTML markup should be organized and make sense when read from top to bottom.
 This is how users with visual impairments (who rely on assistive devices like screen readers) access your content.

 Change the position of the h2 to relative, and use a CSS offset to move it 15 pixels away from the top of where it sits in the normal flow.
 Notice there is no impact on the positions of the surrounding h1 and p elements.

+# Applied Visual Design: Move a Relatively Positioned Element with CSS Offsets
+The CSS offsets of top or bottom, and left or right tell the browser how far to offset an item relative to where it would sit in the normal flow of the document.
+You're offsetting an element away from a given spot, which moves the element away from the referenced side (effectively, the opposite direction).
+As you saw in the last challenge, using the top offset moved the h2 downwards.
+Likewise, using a left offset moves an item to the right.

+Use CSS offsets to move the h2 15 pixels to the right and 10 pixels up.